pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 exit 0
 ```

-###Step 10: Working with SELinux.
+### Step 10: Working with SELinux.

 If you are using SELinux you’ll need to run a few more commands in order to grant hpnssh the necessary exceptions to open sockets, files, read keys, and so forth.
 Run the following commands to allow this.
-Note, I’m not sure every single one of these is needed so if someone knows better please let me know.
+Note: I’m not sure every single one of these is needed so if someone knows better please let me know.
 Again, double check the paths of the files being updated.

 ```
 semanage fcontext -a -f f -t sshd_key_t  /etc/hpnssh/ssh_host_dsa_key